Frequently Asked Questions

 Why should I come to the Writing Center?

-Instructors across the disciplines agree that student writing improves after receiving informed and quality feedback from the Writing Center.
-Consultants are writers themselves, and they care about what you say and will patiently help you to master skills that will enable you to express your ideas.
+Because consultants are writers themselves, students receive informed and quality feedback from the Writing Center.
 Our goal is not only to help you with current projects but also to foster the skills and confidence necessary for your continued improvement and academic success.

 Will a consultant correct my paper for me?